 b.
-Mid-Term and Final Exams
+Semester Final Exams

-Students will take semester exams in the middle and at the end of each semester.
+Students will take semester exams at the end of each semester.
 The exams will be 120 minutes and cover all material taught in class as explained by the teacher.
 These exams are given during the last week of the semester and are completed within the exam schedule.
-Combined, they will count as 25% of the semester grade.
+They will count as 20% of the semester grade.